 Pre-Occupational Therapy (A.S.)
-TTP
+TTP Natural Science Associate of Science Degree

 Our Associate of Science Degree in Pre-Occupational Therapy qualifies you for transfer to any of Tennessee's university programs.
 Our program will improve your communication, writing, research, and critical-thinking skills.
 Career paths are possible in the following fields: